CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

    > **Note:** if you are able to connect to the internet and you verified that all the parameters for the outbound rule were properly set, it is likely because it takes                   a few minutes for the rule to take effect.
 Close the browser, wait a few minutes and try again.
 Azure subscriptions in the lab environment may experience                   longer than normal delays.

 1. Close the remote desktop connection, by selecting the **X** on the top center of the page where the IP address is shown.
-A pop-up windows indicates Your remote session will be disconnected.
+A pop-up window indicates Your remote session will be disconnected.
 Select **OK**.

 1. In this task you successfully configured an outbound rule in your NSG, to block outbound internet traffic.